IMF unveils new corruption policy for member states

 IMF analysis suggests falling 25 notches on a corruption index could shave as much as 0.5 percentage points off a country's annual growth — amounting to tremendous economic losses over multiple years.

-In unveiling the new policy yesterday at the close of the IMF-World Bank Spring Meetings, Lagarde said the fund's board supported a “more intrusive” approach to member state evaluations.
+In unveiling the new policy on Sunday at the close of the IMF-World Bank Spring Meetings, Lagarde said the fund's board supported a “more intrusive” approach to member state evaluations.

 ADVERTISEMENT